samiho03/PawsHaven-Pet-Adoption/README.md

 - The **chatbot** can be configured to answer FAQs, help with search, quiz suggestions, or adoption guidance.
 - The **prediction logic** uses previous adoption durations and pet metadata (breed, age, health) to estimate how quickly a new submission might get adopted.
-- Admins and pet-owners are notified (via UI or email) when chat messages arrive, decisions are made, or predictions update.
+- Admins and pet-owners are notified (via email) when chat messages arrive, decisions are made, or predictions update.
-- Vet hospital data is seeded or fetched via an external API and stored for fast lookup.

 ---